 Coordinated Batch Processing

-Implemented through workflow engines: Airflow, Argo Workflows, Temporal.
+Commonly implemented with workflow engines such as Airflow, Argo Workflows, or Temporal.

 Hands-Off Table